pinktrink/brolang/README.md

 ## The language for browser automation.

 Currently, the language is pretty basic, but is evolving.
 The very basics are there.
+Check [the pipeline](pipeline.md) for information.

 Look at `bro.py`, at the class `BroLang`.
 It defines the grammar for the language.
 Currently, what is supported is as follows: